macote/HashCheck/README.md

 How to build
 ------------

-This project was created with:
+This project is compatible with:
-- Eclipse Luna with CDT
+- Visual Studio 2013
-- MinGW (GCC 4.8.1)
+- Eclipse Luna CDT with MinGW (GCC 4.8.1)

 Usage